Testing in Production: Pros and Cons

 User Experience

-Performing usability testing in a production environment can give businesses an understanding of the user experience.
+Performing usability checks in a production environment can give businesses an understanding of the user experience.
 A/B testers offer two versions of a product to users and find statistics to determine which version performs better.
-This A/B testing method is ideal to test for new features, whose market value is unknown.
+This A/B method is ideal to test for new features, whose market value is unknown.

 Disaster Prevention

-Hence, testing in production helps in averting disastrous situations—by taking testing a step ahead of basic prevention techniques, to monitoring methods that detect and fix bugs continuously.
+Hence, testing in production helps in averting disastrous situations—by taking it a step ahead of basic prevention techniques, to monitoring methods that detect and fix bugs continuously.
 The application gains resilience and can recover from unexpected chaos without loss of functionality or data.

 Complete test coverage